Markets

 The upward futures curve for gold and platinum, with prices steadily rising from late 2025 through 2028, signals a favourable medium-term backdrop for South Africa’s export revenues and trade balance, given its status as a major producer of both metals.
 If these higher forward prices translate into stronger realised export earnings, they can enhance ZAR resilience.

 This dynamic may exert downward pressure on GBP/ZAR, particularly during periods when UK fundamentals soften or the BoE shifts toward easing.
-However, the impact depends on South Africa’s ability to maintain production and resolve structural constraints, which ultimately determines how much of the commodity upswing is captured in the broader Pound to Rand forecast.
+However, the impact depends on South Africa’s ability to maintain production and resolve structural constraints, which ultimately determine how much of the commodity upswing is captured in the broader Pound to Rand forecast.

 The ZAR gains during global risk-on periods because emerging markets attract more speculative capital.
 Risk-off cycles create sharp selloffs as investors unwind positions to seek safety in developed currencies.